-Living wages Develop and adapt the concept of living wages at our different suppliers.
-Map the wage levels at 100% of our main suppliers and their employees' need for a living wage 25 .
-Implement our living wage payment to reach 100% of employees at all of our main 2023 → In progress, 50% in 2022. suppliers in high-risk countries 26 .
+Living wages Develop and adapt the concept of living Map the wage levels at 100% of our main suppliers and their employees' need for a living wage 25 .
+2023 \rightarrow In progress, 50% in 2022.
+The remaining suppliers are in the EU. wages at our different suppliers.
+Implement our living wage payment to reach 100% of employees at all of our main suppliers in high-risk countries 26 .
 2025 \rightarrow In progress, 67% in 2022.
+In total, we paid our share or livingwages at four suppliers in 2022.
 Scale up our circular activities in the user phase and for Open 50 new permanent repair spots, including Repair Shops, partner stores and Repair Partners (base year 2017.)
-2030 \rightarrow In progress, 42% in 2022. post-consumer products.
+2030 \rightarrow In progress, 42% in 2022.
+Due to COVID-19, we didn't open as many repair spots as planned. post-consumer products.
 Develop our existing programs for repair, reuse and recycle Accept all product categories for take back (except underwear and accessories).
 2022 ~ Fulfilled.
+The expansion of our take back scheme was developed in 2021 and implemented in our Repair Shops in 2022.
 Add Reuse tops to the assortment.
 2023 \rightarrow In progress.
+Based on the outcome of the tops collected through the Reuse program, we will add selections to the assortment.

-^{25.} Main suppliers in all our production countries.
+Main suppliers in all our production countries.

-^{26.} According to Fair Wear Foundation's definition, in our supply chain in India, Tunisia and Türkiye.
+According to Fair Wear Foundation's definition, in our supply chain in India, Tunisia and Türkiye.